Joe Bob Briggs: Persona

-Originally, Bloom's film reviews as "Briggs" were limited to pictures shown at local drive-ins.
+Originally, Bloom's film reviews as "Briggs" were limited to pictures shown at local drive-ins, as others at the newspaper were assigned to mainstream and grindhouse cinema.
 Later, after a tongue-in-cheek "battle" with his own convictions in Joe Bob Goes Back to the Drive In, he also began reviewing films released on VHS and DVD.

 Reaction to redevelopment of 42nd Street

 During the early 1980s, when New York City was in the planning stages of redeveloping its run-down 42nd Street, Times Square area, which included closing many grindhouses showing B-movies on double and triple bills around the clock, as well as many porn theaters, Briggs encouraged a "postcard-Fu" campaign encouraging genre-film fans to write to city officials and pressure them into saving "the one place in New York City you could see a decent drive-in movie".

 Television

 In 1986, as a result of the stage show, "Briggs" was asked to be a guest host on Drive-in Theater, a late-night B-movie show on The Movie Channel (TMC).
 This led to his hosting Joe Bob's Drive-in Theater, which ran from 1986 to 1996, It was twice nominated for the industry's CableACE Award.
-Afterward the show ended, he hosted the TNT network's similar MonsterVision for four years through July 2000.
+After the show ended, he hosted the TNT network's similar MonsterVision for four years through July 2000.

 In the late 1990s, "Briggs" spent two seasons as a commentator on Comedy Central's The Daily Show (under his given name, John Bloom), with a recurring segment called God Stuff.
 He appears in Frank Henenlotter's documentary Herschell Gordon Lewis – Godfather of Gore.

 In 2018, the horror-themed subscription video on demand service Shudder, owned and operated by AMC, signed Briggs for a new series, The Last Drive-in with Joe Bob Briggs, which premiered as a 13-film marathon on July 13, 2018.
 During the premiere, Shudder's servers crashed as a result of a large number of subscribers attempting to access the show.
 Shudder streamed two shorter marathons on Thanksgiving and Christmas Day 2018 Beginning in March 2020, the show returned to Briggs' old double-feature format.
 A second season consisting of 10 films premiered April 24, 2020.
 Season 3 began April 16, 2021.

 "Briggs" was also a commentator for a Fox TV news magazine for two seasons.
 He also appeared in episodes of the Fox sitcom Married... with Children in season 8 and 9 as Billy Ray Wetnap, co-owner of Pest Boys Pest Control.
 He also wrote and performed in specials for Fox and Showtime, and collaborated with comedy writer Norman Steinberg on an unproduced NBC sitcom.